Last updated: June 25th, 2023

 8 Best GPS Devices for Hiking and Backpacking

-The Garmin GPSMAP 64csx is one of the best GPS devices for hiking for several reasons, but this particular device stands out for its highly accurate readings and its built-in topo maps.
+The Garmin GPSMAP 67i is one of the best GPS devices for hiking because of its highly accurate readings and its built-in topo maps.

-The topo maps feature plenty of routes for cycling and hiking, allowing you to readily explore different trails on a whim.
+The topo maps feature plenty of routes for cycling and hiking in North America, allowing you to readily explore different trails on a whim.

-It also uses a 3-axis compass and barometric altimeter, on top of a high-sensitivity receiver, multi-GNSS support, and a quad-helix antenna, to make sure that you get the most accurate readings possible.
+It also uses a 3-axis compass and barometric altimeter, on top of a high-sensitivity receiver, and multi-GNSS support to make sure that you get the most accurate readings possible.

 It’s easily one of the most accurate handheld GPS devices out there.

-As for design, its water-resistant body and buttons make the GPSMAP 64csx ideal for hiking in most weather.
+As for design, its water-resistant body and buttons make the GPSMAP 67i ideal for hiking in most weather.

 Lastly, the actual user interface is customizable to your liking and equipped with multiple features that make this device a true hiking powerhouse.

-- Preloaded topo maps that cover U.S. and Australia territory
+- Preloaded topo maps that cover Canada, U.S., and Mexico

 - Water-resistant design with easy-to-use buttons